 They deploy processes, but remember that imagination, passion and purpose — not process — is what prospects ultimately buy and are buying into.

-10. Data-Driven Decision Making
+10. Data-Informed Decision Making

 - For Enrollment: They know and benchmark their admission funnels, cost-per-enroll, conversion-rates, yield rates, retention rates, graduation rates, placement rates and return-on-investment.